wombleton/gitlaw-nz/acts/C/Charitable Trusts Act 1957.md

     (2) If any alteration is made in the rules or other documents providing for the constitution of any board, and the alteration is made in accordance with [section 61][69] and affects the trusts on which any property is held or is to be held, or if any board desires to alter the address of its registered office, notice of the alteration or desired alteration shall be given to the Registrar within 1 month from the date thereof.
 Where any board gives notice under this subsection of its desire to alter the address of its registered office and specifies a new address for its registered office with sufficient particularity to enable documents to be served by hand and served by post, the Registrar shall forthwith alter the registered address accordingly.

-    (3) If in any case the requirements of this section are not complied with within any such period of 1 month, each of the trustees for the time being incorporated as the board, or each member of the committee or other governing body of the society incorporated as the board, and each officer of the board, commits an offence and shall be liable on summary conviction to a fine not exceeding 1 shilling for every day thereafter during which the default continues.
+    (3) If in any case the requirements of this section are not complied with within any such period of 1 month, each of the trustees for the time being incorporated as the board, or each member of the committee or other governing body of the society incorporated as the board, and each officer of the board, commits an offence and shall be liable on conviction to a fine not exceeding 1 shilling for every day thereafter during which the default continues.

     (4) Where any board has been incorporated before the commencement of this Act, the board may at any time lodge with the Registrar all or any of the documents or copies and declarations which it would be required to lodge with the Registrar on an application for incorporation made after the commencement of this Act; and (if the Registrar so requests) the memorial and all other documents and copies which were filed in connection with the incorporation of the board may be transferred to the Registrar.

+    Section 23(3): amended, on 1 July 2013, by [section 413][86] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 24 Voluntary liquidation of society as a board

 *   (1) In any case where a society is incorporated as a board, the board may be put into liquidation if at a general meeting of its members it passes a resolution appointing a liquidator, and the resolution is confirmed at a subsequent general meeting called for that purpose and held not sooner than the 28th day and not later than the 42nd day after the date on which the resolution to be confirmed was passed.

-    (2) Subject to this Act and to any regulations made under this Act, [Parts 16][86] and [17][87] of the Companies Act 1993, with such modifications as may be necessary, shall apply to the liquidation as if the resolution had been passed under [section 241(2)(a)][88] of that Act.
+    (2) Subject to this Act and to any regulations made under this Act, [Parts 16][87] and [17][88] of the Companies Act 1993, with such modifications as may be necessary, shall apply to the liquidation as if the resolution had been passed under [section 241(2)(a)][89] of that Act.

-    Section 24: replaced, on 1 July 1994, by [section 2][89] of the Charitable Trusts Amendment Act 1993 (1993 No 112).
+    Section 24: replaced, on 1 July 1994, by [section 2][90] of the Charitable Trusts Amendment Act 1993 (1993 No 112).

 ##### 25 Liquidation of a board by court